 Go out and shoot – a lot

 There’s no way you’ll learn how to make great landscape images without photographing a lot.
 People might say that landscapes are the easiest form of photography, but I would like to object to that.
 It demands a lot of days out when the weather is total rubbish.
-Or the light is just not present.
-Or you can’t find your inspiration.
-Or some couple in love are ruining your composition by just totally neglecting the fact that you have set up your tripod to capture that scene in which they now are setting up their picnic basket.
-But as you spend your fair share of hours out there with your camera, observing nature at its finest, you will have some moments leaving you feeling on top of the world.
+Or the light is just not present, you can’t find your inspiration or a group of hikers are ruining your composition.
+But as you spend your fair share of hours out there with your camera you will have some moments leaving you feeling on top of the world.
 And you will have amazing images to show for it.